Continuous phase transition induced by non-Hermiticity in the quantum contact process model: Acknowledgements.

-{\it Acknowledgements.} We gratefully thank Prof.Rosario Fazio and Stefano Chesi for their inspiring discussions and suggestions.
-W.B.H acknowledges support from Grant No. U1930402 of the National Science Association Funds of NSFC.
+We gratefully thank Profs.Rosario Fazio and Stefano Chesi for their inspiring discussions and suggestions.
+W.B.H. acknowledges support from NSAF U1930402.
 J.J. acknowledges support from the National Natural Science Foundation of China (NSFC) via Grant No. 11975064.
-F.I. acknowledges the financial support of the Brazilian funding agencies National Council for Scientific and Technological Development - CNPq (Grant No. $308205/2019-7$) and FAPERJ (Grant No. E-$26/211.318/2019$).
-H.Q.L. acknowledges financial support from National Science Association Funds U1930402 and NSFC 11734002, as well as computational resources from the Beijing Computational Science Research Center.
+F.I. acknowledges the financial support of the Brazilian funding agencies National Council for Scientific and Technological Development-CNPq(Grant No. 308205/2019 − 7) and FAPERJ (Grant No. E-26/211.318/2019 and E-26/201.365/2022).
+H.Q.
+Lin acknowledges financial support from NSAF U1930402 and NSFC 12088101 and computational resources from the Beijing Computational Science Research Center.